Prior to filing a complaint (appeal), use

 Assessment Search to review your assessment and sales of similar properties to ensure your assessment is accurate.
 If you still have concerns, we encourage you to

-We also encourage you to review the Videos about Frequently Asked Questions about Complaints (Appeals) below.
+We also encourage you to review the videos about Frequently Asked Questions about Complaints (Appeals) below.

 Many concerns can be resolved through discussion with our staff outside of the formal complaint and appeal process.
 If you are still not satisfied after discussing your concern with us, you may use the complaint and appeal process to have your assessment independently reviewed.

 Please note: Due to COVID-19, our Front Counters are currently closed for customer service.
 We are happy to provide assistance by phone (1-866-valueBC), or electronically, by using our Contact Us form.
-If you will be filing a Notice of Complaint (Appeal), please use our Online Form, or mail to our offices.
-Drop off options may be limited.

 The first level of appeal is to the

 Property Assessment Review Panel (PARP).
 All complaints (appeals) to PARP must be filed directly with BC Assessment by the February 1, 2021 deadline.
-Please use the Online Notice of Complaint (Appeal) Form to submit your appeal.

 For more information, view the Appeal Guide and information to assist you in preparing for your hearing below.
 Or, visit the Ministry of Finance website for more information about Property Assessment Review Panels (External).